 Any person who sustains an injury at work may face severe consequences.
 When you must take time off of work to care for or recover from a job injury, you will not be able to support yourself financially.
 Additionally, receiving medical care can be very expensive.
 Because of this, employees in New Jersey who sustain work-related injuries or illnesses are entitled to a variety of cash benefits from their employers.
 Sadly, some employers make it difficult for their employees to get the benefits they require.
-In order to defend the rights of workers, a South Brunswick workers’ compensation attorney steps in.
+In order to defend the rights of workers, one of our South Brunswick workers’ compensation lawyers steps in.

-Team Law’s South Brunswick workers’ compensation attorneys have been fighting for fair compensation for workers seeking to recover from work-related accidents and illnesses for more than three decades.
+Team Law’s South Brunswick workers’ compensation lawyers have been fighting for fair compensation for workers seeking to recover from work-related accidents and illnesses for more than three decades.
 When requesting compensation benefits from employers and their workers’ compensation insurers, our firm leaves no stone untouched.
 Our legal team has a lengthy history of obtaining favorable outcomes for our workers’ compensation clients, including seven-figure settlements in situations involving severe workplace accidents and occupational diseases.

-Contact the South Brunswick workers’ compensation attorneys at Team Law for a free initial case evaluation if you have suffered a workplace injury or illness.
+Contact the South Brunswick workers’ compensation lawyers at Team Law for a free initial case evaluation if you have suffered a workplace injury or illness.
 We can assist you in finding out more about your legal rights and choices for contesting the denial of workers’ compensation payments by your employer or its workers’ compensation insurer.

 After suffering a job injury or occupational sickness, you may be able to obtain some financial benefits in New Jersey by filing a workers’ compensation claim.
 You may be eligible for the following compensation for your illness or injury: